 The Ngāi Tahu Lens defines core principles and criteria, grounded in Te Ao Māori, which will be used to assess proposed developments in Te Rua o Te Moko.

 Client: Milford Opportunities Project.

-Client: Ministry of Business, Innovation and Employment.
+Client: Ministry for Business, Innovation and Employment

-Project Lead: NIWA
+Project Lead: Cawthron Institute

 Āpiti Hono Tātai Hono - Landscapes of Ngāi Tahu ki Murihiku

 Āpiti Hono Tātai Hono is the methodology developed for Stage 1 of the Southland Cultural Landscape Study.
 It enables Ngāi Tahu ki Murihiku to identify, assess and articulate their cultural landscapes.

 Principally different to the more common cultural landscape approaches driven by district plans, Āpiti Hono Tātai Hono is based on Ira Atua Ira Tangata and considers whakapapa, mana, kawa, tikanga, mātauranga, identity, practices, history, and future aspirations.
 The methodology borrows from Te Ao Ngāi Tahu, landscape and heritage practices.

 Client: Te Ao Marama Inc with support from the Southland local and regional councils.